Childhood Abuse Resulting in Mental Health Conditions

 One of the biggest predictors of adult onset mental health disorders is whether someone had experienced trauma in childhood.
 Children who experience physical or sexual abuse, neglect, sudden loss of a loved one, or domestic abuse can be carry permanent psychological scars from these devastating events or situations.
 Children simply do not have the coping skills or emotional resilience to overcome certain traumatic circumstances, which becomes apparent in adulthood.

-The symptoms of childhood trauma in adults can manifest in a variety of ways, such as a mental health disorder, interpersonal problems, or general instability.
+The symptoms and signs of childhood trauma in adults can manifest in a variety of ways, such as a mental health disorder, interpersonal problems, or general instability.
 Low self-esteem, neediness, trust issues, social problems, passivity, or overly controlling natures are some of the common traits seen in adults who had experienced trauma as children.
 Often, however, it isn’t until the adult is in therapy that the connection is made between their current issues and their history of childhood trauma.

 How Trauma Affects Children